 - 2018 The mortality projection scale was changed from MP-2015 to MP-2017.
 The assumed benefit increase was changed from 1.00 percent per year through 2044 and 2.50 percent per year thereafter to 1.25 percent per year. - 2017 The Combined Service Annuity (CSA) loads were changed from 0.8 percent for active members and 60 percent for vested and non-vested deferred members.
 The revised CSA loads are now 0.0 percent for active member liability, 15.0 percent for vested deferred member liability and 3.0 percent for non-vested deferred member liability.
 The assumed post-retirement benefit increase rate was changed from 1.0 percent per year for all years to 1.0 percent per year through 2044 and 2.5 percent per year thereafter. - 2016 The assumed post-retirement benefit increase rate was changed from 1.0 percent per year through 2035 and 2.5 percent per year thereafter to 1.0 percent per year for all future years.
 The assumed investment return was changed from 7.9 percent to 7.5 percent.
 The single discount rate was changed from 7.9 percent to 7.5 percent.
 Other assumptions were changed pursuant to the experience study dated June 30, 2015.
-The assumed future salary increases, payroll growth and inflation were decreased by 0.25 percent to 3.25 percent for payroll growth and 2.50 percent for inflation. - 2015 The assumed post-retirement benefit increase rate was changed from 1.0 percent per year through 2030 and 2.5 percent per year thereafter to 1.0 percent per year through 2035 and 2.5 percent per year thereafter.
+The assumed future salary increases, payroll growth and inflation were decreased by 0.25 percent to 3.25 percent for payroll growth and 2.50 percent for inflation. - 2015 The cost of living adjustment was not assumed to increase to 2.5 percent but remain at 2.0 percent for all future years.
+The investment return assumption was changed from 8.25 percent to 8.00 percent. - 2014 The cost of living adjustment was assumed to increase from 2.0 percent annually to 2.5 percent annually on July 1, 2034.

-St. Cloud, Minnesota Required Supplementary Information (Continued) For the Year Ended June 30, 2020
+St. Cloud, Minnesota Required Supplementary Information (Continued) For the Year Ended June 30, 2021

-Notes to the Required Supplementary Information - TRA
+Notes to the Required Supplementary Information - TRA (Continued)